osrf/gazebo_tutorials/logging_playback/tutorial.md

 Check out `gz log --help` for other options.

-# Playback a log file
+# Play back a log file

 Once you have a log file, you can replay it visually or introspect it in several ways.